-Growing Areca Palm Indoors can be quite rewarding if you follow the right steps and the plant will continue to thrive for a long time!
+Growing Areca Palm Indoors can be quite rewarding if you follow the right steps, and the plant will continue to thrive for a long time!

-Botanical Name: Chrysalidocarpus lutescens
+Botanical Name: Dypsis lutescens

-Common Names: Golden cane palm, Butterfly palm
+Common Names: Golden Cane Palm, Butterfly palm, Chrysalidocarpus lutescens, Areca lutescens, Yellow palm

 Check out our article on areca palm benefits here

 - Select a healthy Areca palm seedling or start growing Areca Palm from seed by obtaining seeds from a reputable source.